 Nets fire coach Jacque Vaughn with team in 11th place at the All-Star break

+Jacque Vaughn’s strong work guiding the Brooklyn Nets earned him a contract extension at last season’s All-Star break.

-The Brooklyn Nets fired Jacque Vaughn on Monday after ending a disappointing first half of the season with a 50-point loss in Boston in their final game before the All-Star break.
+Just a year later, the Nets fired Vaughn after a 50-point loss in his final game, their worst since moving to Brooklyn.

-About a year after giving Vaughn a contract extension, the Nets changed course and said an interim coach would be named soon.
+The Nets announced Vaughn’s departure Monday and said an interim coach would be named soon.

 The Nets dropped five of their last six games before the break to fall to 21-33, putting them in 11th place in the Eastern Conference.
-Their 136-86 loss to the Celtics on Wednesday was their worst defeat since moving to Brooklyn in 2012 and the second-worst in franchise history, and leading scorer Mikal Bridges seemed particularly frustrated in his postgame comments.
+Their 136-86 loss to the Celtics on Wednesday was their worst defeat since leaving New Jersey in 2012 and the second-worst in franchise history, and leading scorer Mikal Bridges seemed particularly frustrated in his postgame comments.

 Vaughn finished 71-68 with the Nets, guiding them into the playoffs on two separate stints.